-Strategy Details Student Population Person(s) Responsible Fund Source/ Resources Timelines Evidence of Implementation Evidence of Result/Impact Formative/ Summative Strategy 1: The LEA Title I, Part A Program Plan has been developed with timely and meaningful consultation with teachers, principals, other school leaders, paraprofessionals, specialized instructional support personnel, charter school leaders (in an LEA that has charter schools), administrators (including administrators of programs in other parts of Title I), other appropriate school personnel, and with parents of children in schools served under Title I, Part A.[Section 1112(a)(1)(A)] DIP Committees 11 Instruction 12 Instructional & Media Quarterly 2022-2023 SY Sign-in sheet; agendas, minutes Quarterly and summative reviews The LEA Title I, Part A Program Plan includes the statutory required descriptions noted in section 1112(b).
-[Section 1112(b) (1-13)] May, July, August, December Meeting dates, agenda, meeting notes and sign- in sheets.
+Strategy Details Student Population Person(s) Responsible Fund Source/ Resources Timelines Evidence of Implementation Evidence of Result/Impact Formative/ Summative Strategy 1: The LEA Title I, Part A Program Plan has been developed with timely and meaningful consultation with teachers, principals, other school leaders, paraprofessionals, specialized instructional support personnel, charter school leaders (in an All Students DIP Committees 11 Instruction 12 Instruction al & Media Throughout • 2024-2025SY Sign-in sheet; agendas, minutes Improved student performance on state and local assessments.
+Quarterly and summative reviews LEA that has charter schools), administrators (including administrators of programs in other parts of Title I), other appropriate school personnel, and with parents of children in schools served under Title I, Part A.[Section May, July, August, December Meeting dates, agenda, meeting notes and sign- in Teviews

+1112(a)(1)(A)] sheets.

+The LEA Title I, Part

+A Program Plan

+includes the statutory

+required descriptions

+noted in section

+1112(b).

+[Section 1112(b) (1-13)]

-The LEA shall periodically review and, as necessary, revise the Title I, Part A Program Plan.
-[Section 1112(a)(5)] Strategy 2: The Title I, Part A Schoolwide program plan is available to the LEA, parents, and the public, and the information contained in such plan shall be in an understandable and uniform format and, to the extent practicable, provided in a language that the parents can understand.
-[Section 1114 (b)(4)] The LEA shall ensure that it has coordinated the Title I, Part A Program Plan with Other Elementary and Secondary Education Act programs, the Individuals with Disability Education Act (IDEA), the Rehabilitation Act of 1973, the Carl D. Perkins Carrer and Technical Education Act of 2006, the Workforce Innovation and Opportunity Act, the Head Start Act, the McKinney-Vento Homeless Assistance Act, the Adult Education and Family Literacy Act, and other Acts as appropriate [Section 1112(a)(1)(B)] All Students 11 Instruction 13 Curr.
-Develop & Instructional Staff Development 23 School Leadership (Special Education, Bilingual, State Compensatory Education, Dyslexia) Quarterly 2022-2023 SY Sign-in sheet; agendas; minutes · ' Quarterly and summative reviews
+T T 1 T 1 1 T The LEA shall periodically review and, as necessary, revise the Title I, Part A Program Plan.
+[Section 1112(a)(5)] Strategy 2: The Title I, Part A Schoolwide program plan is available to the LEA, parents, and the public, and the information contained in such plan shall be 11 Instruction in an understandable and uniform format and, to the extent practicable, provided in a language that the parents can understand.
+[Section 1114 (b)(4)] The LEA shall ensure that it has coordinated the Title I, Part A Program All Students DIP Committees 13 Curr.
+Develop & Instructional Staff Development 23 School Leadership (Special Education, Bilingual, State Compensatory Education, Dyslexia) Throughout 2024-2025SY Sign-in sheet; agendas; minutes Improved student performance on state and local assessments Quarterly and summative reviews Plan with Other Elementary and Secondary Education Act programs, the Individuals with Disability Education Act (IDEA), the Rehabilitation Act of 1973, the Carl D.

+Perkins Carrer and

+Technical Education

+Act of 2006, the

+Workforce Innovation

+and Opportunity Act,

+the Head Start Act,

+the McKinney-Vento

+Homeless Assistance

+Act, the Adult

+Education and Family

+Literacy Act, and

+other Acts as

+appropriate [Section

+1112(a)(1)(B)]